apple patient

 When predicting the features and performance of the M2, we assume a similar pattern, only this time with the A15: the same architecture with twice as many high-performance cores and GPU cores.

-Based on the A14 and A15, MacWorld has extrapolated how big a performance jump the new "M2" could bring to the Mac.
-According to benchmark estimates, it could be a significant jump.
+Based on the A14 and A15, MacWorld has extrapolated how big a performance boost the new "M2" could bring to the Mac.
+According to benchmark estimates, it could be a significant leap.

 Results should be treated with caution

-The article notes that the "M2 Max" could be way ahead of Intel's latest and greatest Alder Lake Core i9 with a score of over 14,000 points.
-Of course, the "M2 Max" will also likely be much more power efficient.
-In addition, the extrapolated data also shows a significant increase in graphics performance, including a score of 10,409 points in 3DMark, versus 7,781 points for the M1.
+The article points out that the "M2 Max" could be far ahead of Intel's latest and greatest Alder Lake Core i9, with a score of over 14,000 points.
+Of course, the "M2 Max" will likely also be much more power-efficient.
+Furthermore, the extrapolated data also shows a significant increase in graphics performance, including a 3DMark score of 10,409 points, compared to 7,781 points for the M1.
 MacWorld notes that the performance increase from improved manufacturing processes was not taken into account, as there is no way to extrapolate or quantify it.
 Of course, the estimates are only rough predictions, so the estimated results should be taken with a grain of salt.
-So whether the "M2"'s performance matches the extrapolated data remains to be seen, as the architectures are not identical, nor are the intended use cases.
+Whether the "M2"'s performance matches the extrapolated data remains to be seen, as the architectures are not identical, nor are the intended use cases.
 (Photo by ValeryBrozhinsky / Bigstockphoto)

 • Apple could introduce 13-inch MacBook Pro with M2 chip